Can My Internet Provider See My VPN?

 Above all, you need to be able to trust your VPN provider.
 They’ll be able to see where you’re connecting from and the sites you visit, so it’s important you know that they aren’t misusing that data.
 Ideally, any VPN you use won’t be logging any information about your time online.

-Keep in mind that free VPN services are rarely able to offer you this piece of mind.
+Keep in mind that free VPN services are rarely able to offer you this peace of mind.
 They still have to make money to operate and often do so by selling user data — just as your ISP would.

 Don’t ever use a VPN until you are entirely confident with their ability to responsibly protect your data and identity.